Self-Awareness: The Foundation of Leadership

 Blind Spots and Executive Derailment

 Most executive derailment is not caused by a lack of capability.
-It stems from blind spots.
+It is caused by blind spots — patterns that were invisible to the leader precisely because no one named them.

 • A brilliant strategist who cannot read the emotional climate of the room.